 Workplace health and wellness programs are becoming a common employee benefit in the United States.
 A 2012 Workplace Wellness Programs study by the Rand Corp. found that about half of employers with at least 50 employees, and more than 90 percent of those with more than 50,000 employees, offered wellness programs.
 That’s why third-year law student Uma Ramamurthi, along with mentor Lawrence Brody, PhD, director of the Division of Genomics and Society, decided to research wellness programs and how genetic information gathered could be used by employers for possible discrimination.
 Ramamurthi says that although this issue affects thousands, if not millions, of people, there is very little written information outside of legal and academic journals available to the public.

-Third-year law student Eleanor Chung worked with bioethicist Benjamin Berkman, JD, MPH, deputy director, NHGRI Bioethics Core, investigating a patient’s rights to direct their medical samples.
+Third-year law student Eleanor Chung worked with bioethicist Benjamin Berkman, JD, MPH, deputy director, NHGRI Bioethics Core, investigating patients' rights to direct their medical samples.
 While no advocacy group has sued specifically over the right to direct their samples, the issue is something she and her mentor think is a looming problem.

 Berkman, an attorney, says he wants the students who work with him to think about nontraditional legal career paths.
 “My hope in working with University of Maryland law students at NIH is to show them that there is a broad universe of intellectually stimulating things that they can do with their degree outside of traditional legal settings,” he says.
 “In particular, I want the students that work with me to see that it can be extremely productive to bring a legal perspective to academic and applied bioethics.”